stellar/go/exp/services/webauth/README.md

 # webauth

-This is a SEP-10 Web Authentication implementation based on SEP-10 v1.2.0.
+This is a [SEP-10] Web Authentication implementation based on SEP-10 v1.2.0.

+SEP-10 defines an endpoint for authenticating a user in possession of a Stellar account using their Stellar account as credentials.
+This implementation is a standalone microservice that implements the minimum requirements as defined by the SEP-10 protocol and will be adapted as the protocol evolves.

 This implementation is not polished and is still experimental.
 Running this implementation in production is not recommended.

 ## Usage